Biomolecules

 Usual lipids are the fats and oils (triglycerides), phospholipids that set up cell membranes, and sterol–cholesterol.

 Nucleic acids can be defined as large biomolecules that are made up of a chain of nucleotides.
-A nucleotide is a molecule that has both a sugar as well as a phosphate group and contains a nitrogenous base.
+A nucleotide is a molecule that has a sugar, a phosphate group and a nitrogenous base.
 Nucleic acids are responsible for storing genetic information.
 DNA and RNA are made up of nucleotides and are two of the best compounds to carry genetic information.
 DNA carries long-term genetic data, while RNA helps the formation of different types of protein in the body.

 Types of Nucleic Acids